BayAreaMetro/clpr/README.md

 clpr
 ====

-This is an R package with analysis utilities and approaches for a data set of obscured and anonymized Clipper smart card transactions.
+This is an [R](https://en.wikipedia.org/wiki/R_(programming_language) [package](http://kbroman.org/pkg_primer/) with analysis utilities and approaches for a data set of obscured and anonymized Clipper smart card transactions.

+Goal
+====

+This package can be used to support documentation and collaboration around the analysis of anonymized Clipper trip data with extensible, open-source, industry-standard data analysis tools like [RStudio](https://en.wikipedia.org/wiki/RStudio).

+It can be used to help answer questions like the following:

+- What are Station-to-Station Tabulations for Fixed-Guideway systems?
+- What are Major Transfer Movements?

+    BART to/from MUNI
+    CALTRAIN to/from MUNI
+    CALTRAIN to/from SCVTA
+    Ferry Service to/from MUNI or BART
+    The above movements are (ideally) station and route specific

 Installation
 ============